rice-systems/embeddedpython/docs/Types.md

+# Types

 The types module contains names for each built-in type.
-An object's type can be queried with the [type()](Built-in_library#type() "wikilink") function.
+An object's type can be queried with the [type()](Built-in_library#type) function.
 Each value is an integer that represents the internal type code for an object; these integer representations are as follows:

 -   NoneType = 0
 -   IntType = 1